thiagosantos1/TIRADS-Inference/README.md

 # TIRADS-Shared repository.
-This repository contains the a workflow of our proposed alogithm to infer TI-RADS scoring from clinical notes.
+This repository contains the workflow of our proposed algorithm to infer TI-RADS scoring from clinical notes.
 Based on a given csv file with TI-RADS reports, our solution does:

     1) Segment all nodules in each report
     2) Classify each nodule
     3) Save the results (Accurary, F1, and Confusion Matrix) to a file

+Our pipilne representation is as illustraded bellow

 # Usage: